markmihalyi/social-media-app/README.md

 # Outdated Project

-Lots of spaghetti code there, just saying. 😳✌️
+Lots of spaghetti code there, I warn you. 😳✌️